alisoncossette/dsp/05-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->The biggest difference is that tuples are immutable and lists are mutable.
-Therefore lists can not be keys in >dictionaries becuase the key can not be mutable on the values,
 ---
+>>The biggest difference is that tuples are immutable and lists are mutable.
+Therefore lists can not be keys in dictionaries because the key can not be mutable.

 ---

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

-REPLACE THIS TEXT WITH YOUR RESPONSE

 ---
+>>Sets are an unordered list of unique elements.
+Lists can have duplicate element and are also ordered.
+The answer does somewhat depend on the data in the list vs. the set.
+For example you can have a set of item numbers in inventory but perhaps if you had a list of a customers items ordered, an inventory item number could appear twice if they ordered two of the same item.

 ---

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

-REPLACE THIS TEXT WITH YOUR RESPONSE
+>>lamda is a one line minifunction that takes arguments and applies them to a small code/process and iterates as directed.
+It can be used in sort as a way to prioritize which element are sorted by priority for example.
+If you wanted to sort first by class course code and then alphabetically by student
+    x=(('PR401.7', 'Charles Crown'),('PR403.6', 'Robert Red'),(PR401.7, 'Alice Adams'), ('PR403.6','Bob Evans')

+    new_list=sorted(items, key=lambda x: (x[0], x[1])
+    print new_list

+    >>>(PR401.7, 'Alice Adams'),('PR401.7', 'Charles Crown'),('PR403.6','Bob Evans'),('PR403.6', 'Robert Red')

 ---